Brett Bech

-Brett Lamar Bech (born August 20, 1971) is a former American football wide receiver in the National Football League, Arena Football League and XFL.
+Brett Lamar Bech (born August 20, 1971) is an American former professional football wide receiver in the National Football League (NFL), Arena Football League (AFL) and XFL.
 He is currently the Director of Strength Training Protocol for OxeFit, formerly the Dallas Cowboys assistant strength and conditioning coach.
 He played for the New Orleans Saints in the NFL, the Indiana Firebirds in the AFL and the Las Vegas Outlaws of the XFL.
 He played college football at LSU.